Pelargonium peltatum (L) L'Hér.

 The ivy-leaved pelargonium is a winner and a beautiful garden plant.

 Pelargonium peltatum is a climbing, semi-succulent perennial, trailing through other trees and shrubs in its habitat.
-The climber has long, straggling shoots, which can reach a height of 2 m.
+It has long, straggling shoots, which can reach a height of 2 m.
 This plant is characterized by its ivy-shaped leaves.
 Some of the leaves have distinctive zonal markings, but this is not a common characteristic.
 It produces clusters of flowers varying from mauve or pinkish mauve to pale pink or white.
 It flowers mainly in spring and early summer, from September to December.

 Distribution and habitat